TheRManVT/w-AI-fu_v2.R/README.md

   - Run venv-Delete.bat, which deletes the venv-folder inside source/app/vectordb
 - I want to use NovelAI but they changed their API endpoint
   - Just copy the novelai_api-folder from the base into "venv\Lib\site-packages" (backup the original though, just in case)
+- It shows me an error about ffmpeg
+  - You have to download the [ffmpeg executable](https://www.ffmpeg.org/download.html) and put it into "bin/ffmpeg" before starting

 -----